MicroEJ/AbstractionLayer-Linux/README.md

 * ``project_options.cmake``

-This is a cmake configuration file dedicated to the Abstraction Layers configuration.
+This is a cmake configuration file dedicated to the Abstraction Layer configuration.

 ### set_project_env.sh